entando/entando-docs/vuepress/docs/next/tutorials/solution/entando-hub.md

 There are two ways to provide access to a Bundle Group:
 - Add one (or more) bundles using `Add URL Bundle`.
 - Check `Display Contact Us button?` and enter the URL for requesting the Bundle Group under `Contact URL`.
-This option allows the owner to gather more information from the user and control access to the Bundle URLs.
+This option allows the owner to gather more information from the user and control access to the bundle URLs.
 Typically, the Contact URL points to a web form on the owner's web site.
 ### Bundle Group Versions
 The list of Bundle Group Versions can be seen by clicking `View Versions` on any entry in the catalog: